 These teams are hidden by tradition HR/performance management systems that build around an org-chart.
 Today’s tools/technologies need to be able to allow teams to be created easily.

 Employees should be able to say “thanks” and leave kudos at any point.
 This can be something manual like a recognition board cork-board, or it could be a web-based platform like Friday Feedback.
-We recommend using technology to make sending recognition easy (and measurable).
+We recommend using technology to make sending peer-to-peer recognition easy (and measurable).
 Also, you can tie rewards like gift cards or spot-bonuses to it.